Finch-API/finch-docs/docs/Development-Guides/Errors/Error-Handling.md

       // this id varies by endpoint, could also be payment_id or benefit_id "individual_id": "fbeabe51-e6d2-45aa-a460-4c8482528f41",
-      // corresponds to the `code` parameter of the error schema in the Error Types guide "code": 500,
+      // corresponds to the `code` parameter of the error schema in the Error Types guide "code": 200,
       "body": {
+        "name": "not_found_error",
+        "code": 404,
+        "finch_code": "individual_not_found",
+        "message": "The individual with id 'fbeabe51-e6d2-45aa-a460-4c8482528f41' could not be found",
-        // corresponds to the `name` parameter of the error schema in the Error Types guide "error_name": "server_error",
+        // deprecated field. corresponds to the `name` parameter of the error schema in the Error Types guide "error_name": "not_found_error",
-        // corresponds to the `message` parameter of the error schema in the Error Types guide "error_message": "Internal Server Error"
+        // deprecated field. corresponds to the `message` parameter of the error schema in the Error Types guide "error_message": "The individual with id 'fbeabe51-e6d2-45aa-a460-4c8482528f41' could not be found" }
-      }
     }
   ]